qddang/qddang.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th year PhD candidate in Economics at the University of Wisconsin - Madison.
-My main field is in Macroeconomics.
-I will be on the job market in 2024-2025.
+I am a PhD candidate in the Department of Economics at the University of Wisconsin - Madison.
+My research interest focuses on Macroeconomics.
+I am on the job market for 2024-2025.

+Email: dqdang@wisc.edu